Civil Rights & Social Justice

 In Texas’s 33rd District, civil rights and social justice aren’t abstract ideals — they’re urgent, unfinished work.
 From police brutality and systemic racism to economic exclusion and predatory finance, the status quo has left too many families trapped and voiceless.
 Zeeshan’s campaign is about more than incremental reform; it’s about building real power for Black, Brown, and working-class communities.
 That means rejecting corporate money, fighting for reparative policies, and creating lasting systems of accountability and economic empowerment.
 This is a movement rooted in dignity, courage, and the belief that true justice means shared power.

-Issues | ![]() | Incumbent Veasey |
+| Issues | ![]() | Julie Johnson | Colin Allred |

-Police Union & Corporate PAC Influence | Rejects contributions from police unions and corporate PACs that undermine accountability and reform efforts. | Actively solicits money from all PACs. |
+Police Union & Corporate PAC Money | Rejects donations from police unions and corporate PACs that undermine accountability | Accepts corporate PAC contributions; has not pledged to refuse police union support. | Has received money from organizations like AIPAC and has not pledged to reject police union donations. |

-Local Reparations Initiatives | Committed to launching a local reparations task force in TX-33 — focused on housing grants, business support, scholarships, and economic redress. | Hasn't led any local reparations efforts in his district.
-No evidence of local task force formation. |
+Local Reparations Initiatives | Committed to launching a local reparations task force in TX-33 to provide housing grants, business support, and scholarships as redress. | Did not cosponsor H.R.40 while in office.
+Has not proposed or led local reparations efforts or task forces for Black communities in the district. | Did not cosponsor H.R.40 while in office; rejected support of reparations when attacked on the issue by Ted Cruz |

 Dignity.
 Accountability.
 Real Economic Power.